jakka351/WIFI-CSI-Motion-Detection/README.md

 ## Introduction

-This project demonstrates how Wi-Fi signals—specifically, CSI extracted from on-board Raspberry Pi Wi-Fi—can be used for detecting motion, even through walls, by analyzing reflections/absorption caused by the human body.
+This project demonstrates how Wi-Fi signals—specifically, CSI extracted from on-board Raspberry Pi Wi-Fi—can be used for detecting motion, even through walls, by analyzing reflections/absorption caused by the human body or moving objects.
 **Notes:**
 - CSI comes from OFDM-based 802.11 beacons; this works best in the 5 GHz band.
 - On many routers, 2.4 GHz uses DSSS (not OFDM), which is less suitable.